 What our family can relate to is different from what another family would be best at.
 Our guilt being felt was misplaced desire but also a stunning revelation about the complexity and reality of adoption situations.

 4. Your personal life will be an open book

 Even if you have the most well-intentioned adoption social worker and the best connections to adoptive families, there will always be connections made or information processed that you weren’t prepared for or experienced differently than the family before you.
-What no one tells you before starting the adoption process may be some of these things and will probably include some of your own.
-Your experience will be influenced by many factors, but you will use what you learned to help the next family who comes after you.
+What no one tells you about how to start the adoption process is that your experience will be influenced by many factors, but you will use what you learned to help the next family who comes after you.

 Jill is a 32-year-old wife and mom.
 She has been married to her husband, Brannon, for eight years and has 5-year-old and 1-year-old daughters.
 Jill and her husband are currently in the adoption process to bring another baby into their home.
 Jill lives in a small community in Kentucky.
 She has her Bachelor’s degree in Psychology and Spanish and obtained her Master’s degree in Christian Ministries.
 Jill’s passions are her faith, her family, writing, playing sports, and eating good food.